Martin Center for the Arts

 ADA consultants have assisted with the design of the building, and the building design must have approvals that assure adherence to code.
 The three performance halls will be equipped with hearing assist devices.
 The online ticketing system used for ETSU arts performances addresses ADA concerns.
 With advanced notice, center staff will help patrons with large print materials, sign-language interpretation, wheel chair assistance, and other needs to help our guests have positive, comfortable experiences.

-The Department of Music and the Department of Theatre and Dance will have performance space, some classroom spaces, and some faculty and staff office spaces in the building.
+The Department of Music and the Department of Theatre and Dance will have performance space, some classroom spaces, and some faculty and staff office spaces in the Martin Center.
 No department will be fully housed in the new building.
 The Mary B. Martin School of the Arts will be responsible for operations management in the building, and staff offices will be included in the center.

 Other ETSU arts programs (Bluegrass, Storytelling, Film, and others) will be encouraged to schedule spaces when appropriate and feasible to do so.